DillonZChen/goose/README.md

 - [Fast Downward](https://github.com/aibasel/downward) by Malte Helmert and various contributors for the planning parser, grounder and grounded search algorithm.
 - [Powerlifted](https://github.com/abcorrea/powerlifted) by Augusto B. Corrêa and various contributors for their lifted planner.
 - All the other various packages listed in the requirements

+## TODOs
+- Keep static facts when training and evaluating on Fast Downward states.
+This could be done by initial state set minus FD preprocessed facts.
+- Reimplement evaluation using Powerlifted.